Health Policy Takeaways from 2024's First U.S. Presidential Debate

 People attend a watch party for the first U.S. presidential debate hosted by CNN in Atlanta, at Union Pub on Capitol Hill in Washington, DC, June 27, 2024.
 REUTERS/Nathan Howard

 Headed into the debate, Politico expected Trump to be on the defensive in regard to his stance on abortion and reproductive health care given his vacillating statements on the issue over the years.
-Controversial topics such as Alabama's temporary ban on in vitro fertilization (IVF) earlier this year—which Trump came out against even though some members of his party signaled a less clear stance—and the Supreme Court's recent decisions on the approval of the abortion pill mifepristone and restrictions on emergency abortions under the Emergency Medical Treatment and Active Labor Act have been front-of-mind for those focused on the reproductive health care at stake in this election.
+Controversial topics such as the Alabama Supreme Court's ruling effectively halting in vitro fertilization (IVF) earlier this year—which Trump came out against even though some members of his party signaled a less clear stance—and the Supreme Court's recent decisions on the approval of the abortion pill mifepristone and restrictions on emergency abortions under the Emergency Medical Treatment and Active Labor Act have been front-of-mind for those focused on the reproductive health care at stake in this election.

 Debate takeaways: